KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

     **Type the right cross navigation name**

-       It is important to underline that the "Cross_Navigation_Name" of Cross Navigation syntax is the cross navigation name                    related to the document and set using the "Cross Navigation Definition" feature we described in *Analytical Document* Chapter, *Cross Navigation* Section.
+       It is important to underline that the ``"Cross_Navigation_Name"`` of Cross Navigation syntax is the cross navigation name                    related to the document and set using the "Cross Navigation Definition" feature we described in *Analytical Document* Chapter, *Cross Navigation* Section.

-It will be necessary to type the right cross navigation name related to the document as defined using the "Tool" settings of Knowage      server and to define those parameters (OUT_PAR, OUT_STRING, etc.) as output parameters in the deployed document on the Server            (see *Analytical Document* Chapter, *Cross Navigation* Section).
+It will be necessary to type the right cross navigation name related to the document as defined using the "Cross Navigation definition" feature of Knowage      server and to define those parameters (OUT_PAR, OUT_STRING, etc.) as output parameters in the deployed document on the Server            (see *Analytical Document* Chapter, *Cross Navigation* Section).

 Note that the syntax of the string is fixed, while you need to assign values to the parameters that will be passed to the destination document.
 The JavaScript editor helps you to insert dataset column bindings, as shown in Figure below, and report parameters automatically.